AlexDumitru17/TLQA/README.md

 Inference on the benchmark for multiple settings can be seen in folder `inference`.
 Experiments were done using `ollama` for open-weight models, and `litellm` for proprietary models.

 The script evaluateResults.py in evaluation/ can be used to reproduce the numbers on the table and the plots.

+# Corpus
+The title to infobox mapping can be downloaded here https://drive.google.com/drive/folders/1KyYiQEYob5SkK3zyUCXoPRT19dANy2-a?usp=sharing

 ##  :file_folder: File Structure

 ```
 .